eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 ```

 As discussed in a previous post, we have intentionally split the domain logic out from the external dependencies.
-This allows us to easily incorporate test doubles within our tests, allowing us to inspect that the `addPie` service function is being invoked as expected.
+This allows us to easily incorporate test doubles within our tests, enabling us to inspect that the `addPie` service function is being invoked as expected.

 If we now `make deploy` we shall see a new endpoint appear within the deployment summary.
 We can now `POST` to this endpoint as described within the RAML documentation, and see that the expected responses are returned.